ethereum/consensus-specs/specs/core/0_beacon-chain.md

 | `SLASHED_EXIT_LENGTH` | `2**13` (= 8,192) | epochs | ~36 days |
 | `VALIDATOR_REGISTRY_SIZE` | `2**40 (= 1,099,511,627,776)` | | |

-* Assuming the maximum 16 deposits per slot, the validator registry will last for at least 13,065 years (but likely much much longer)

 ### Rewards and penalties

 | Name | Value |